 - Start a blog.
 Your Buyer Persona is developed.
 Now it’s time to put it into practice.
 Create content for your target audience.
 You can talk about you or your industry.
 The goal is to build trust.
 You want to educate and inform your customers.
 By the way, this has a great effect on lead generation!

 Goldcore is Ireland’s most established gold broker.
 Blogging helped them to significantly increase leads generation.
 They also developed a strong fanbase on social media.

 - Long-form content.
 It offers more value than a typical blog post.
 And it’s also where your deep knowledge of the topic comes into play.
-You present yourself as subject matter expert.
+You present yourself as a subject matter expert.
 It could be anything from ebook to explainer videos and product tutorials.
 Combined with calls to action, this should drive your engagement up.
 Make sure it’s easy to download your content.
 Calls to action (CTAs) are an essential part of any Inbound Marketing campaign.
 You can place them anywhere from the website to a blog post.
 And their role is to convert visitors to leads.
 They can also direct the customers towards your special offers.